 - Aim to ensure a year-round source of food.
-This can be achieved with field margins, winter stubbles and wild bird seed crops providing winter seeds for adults.
-Field margins, fallow and unimproved grasslands provide insect-rich foraging areas for chick food.
-Consider supplementary feeding in late winter and early spring. - Where possible, adopt a range of trimming styles and hedge types around the farm.
-Maintain some hedges as short, dense features, and allow others to develop into taller, untrimmed features. - Consider establishing extended field margins around arable fields.
+This can be done with field margins, winter stubbles and wild bird-seed crops provide winter seeds for adults.
+Field margins, fallow and unimproved grasslands provide rich insect foraging areas for chick food.
+Consider supplementary feeding in late winter and early spring - Where possible, adopt a range of trimming styles and hedge types around the farm. features, and allow others to develop into taller, untrimmed features. - Consider establishing extended field margins around arable fields.
 Not only will this provide additional habitat, it will also allow more sympathetic timing of hedge cutting.